 There are so many benefits that come with electronic drum modules, also known as ‘brains.’

-First, electronic drum pads don’t have the mechanical ability to produce sounds like acoustic drums.
+First, an electronic drum kit doesn’t have the mechanical ability to produce sounds like acoustic drums.
 Their vibration is not loud enough.

-Hence when you play the bass pad, the module with interpret bass sounds.
+Hence when you play the bass pad, the drum module with interpreting bass sounds.
 And when you play the cymbals, the same will happen.

 And thanks to technological advancement, drum modules can now do more than just connect the pads.
 They are also excellent recording tools.